-To advance the unique expertise and value the clinical nurse specialist contributes to health care through policy, collaboration, and professional development.
+To advocate and advance the unique expertise and value the Clinical Nurse Specialist contributes to health care through policy, collaboration, and professional development.

 The National Association of Clinical Nurse Specialists will:

 - Increase awareness of the value and differentiated skills of the CNS

 - Enable excellence in the CNS profession by providing high-quality educational resources and programs and fostering the creation of CNS curricula in nursing programs nationwide

 - Position CNS’ to practice at the top of their scope of practice

 The association’s purposes were included in NACNS’ original organizational bylaws.
 They represent the organization’s founding priorities.
 As of a bylaws update in 2012, the founding purposes of NACNS shall be to:

 - provide educational, networking, and mentoring opportunities for the continuing professional development of the clinical nurse specialist;